SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 The keys define aliases (ie. key=url) for database connection URLs.
 These aliases can be used in place of database URLs in any plugin configuration that uses the Sponge services to establish database connections.
-An example of the completed sql settings is provided below.
+An example of the completed SQL settings is provided below.

 .. code-block:: none